shotgunism/firstblog/README.md

 most submissions are from the grading scripts.

-Also, hostip.info seems to not be functioning properly when delivering the coordinates, hence many fault submissions to Google Maps which do not reflect the actual users location.
+Also, hostip.info seems to not be functioning properly when delivering the coordinates, hence many faulty submissions to Google Maps which do not reflect the actual users' location.

 Google Datastore and memcache used for users and blog entries.